UBRoboticsWorkshop/WorkShops/3_programming/install_Arduino.md

-# Installing the ESP32 Board and Arduino IDE (Windows, Mac OS X, Linux)
+# Installing the ESP32 Board and Arduino IDE

 ---
 # 1. Install Arduino